ashishbaipalli23/OnlineCourierServices/README.md

 🔐 Authentication System — Secure login and registration for customers and delivery agents.

-📦 Courier Booking Module — Book couriers with automatic cost and delivery time calculation based on distance.
+📦 Courier Booking Module — Book couriers with automatic cost and delivery time calculation based on weight and distance.

 💳 Payment Integration — Track courier charges with support for different payment methods and a payment history dashboard.